OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 ![Octopus Config as Code branch selector](cac-branch-selector.png "width=500")

-We worked hard on Config as Code to deliver a no-compromise implementation.
-Config as Code in Octopus delivers the full power of Git with a fully functional user interface.
 When you enable Config as Code for a project, you can continue to use the Octopus UI as you always have, or you can edit the text files in your favorite editor.
 Work wherever you're the most productive.

 Config as Code has been one of the top requests from our customers.
 After launching an [early access preview in December 2021](https://octopus.com/blog/config-as-code-eap), your feedback has allowed us to fine-tune it further before general availability.